Libensemble/libensemble/docs/function_guide.rst

 In practice, most ``gen_f`` function definitions resemble::

-    def my_generator(H, persis_info, gen_specs, _):
+    def my_generator(H, persis_info, gen_specs, libE_info):

 Where :doc:`H<data_structures/history_array>` is a selection of the :doc:`History array<history_output>`, determined by sim IDs from the ``alloc_f``, and :doc:`persis_info<data_structures/persis_info>` is a dictionary containing state information.
 See the API above for detailed descriptions of the other parameters.

 Typically users start by parsing their custom parameters initially defined within ``gen_specs['user']`` in the calling script and defining a *local* History